 Pueblo Bonita was voted TripAdvisor’s Travelers Choice Award, 2020.
 But it’s not the only game in town.
 Other places like Diamond Resorts are swift competition.
 Wyndham Resorts has El Cid Granada Hotel & Country Club, another timeshare nearby in Mazatlán.
 All resorts are available to book online on a secondary market site.
 RedWeek has places for a fraction of owning.

 Luxury resort stays for as little as $329 a week can be found at Armed Forces Vacation Club.
 These are a few popular places to rent timeshare weeks.
 Skip the timeshare show and enjoy visiting all of the resorts in Mexico.
 Life is short, explore!
 Also explore your options to get out of your Pueblo Bonito timeshare.

 This video is from YouTube and is the opinion of a third party.
-Though the above video is about Wyndham, we do hear similar stories from owners of other timeshares as well.

 Explore Los Cabos

 There is plenty to do and explore in Los Cabos.
 Do it on your own time, and get out of your Pueblo Bonito timeshare first.

-Dessert 4×4 ATV Tours
+Desert 4×4 ATV Tours